 God’s message of truth is offensive.
 It says we are sinners and need God.
 The Holy Spirit has told us the message about Jesus seems like foolishness to the world (1 Corinthians 1:18).

 The wonderful facts about Jesus can be offensive, and our behavior can make the gospel unnecessarily offensive in the way we treat others.
 Here are some practical suggestions that can us help minimize our rejection: speak kindly to others (Col. 4:6), live a holy life (1 Peter 2:20), show them Jesus’ love (Gal.
 6:9-10).

 Some years ago I asked a group of adults at my church, “What would you tell someone to do in order to become a Christian?”
 The first answer I received was, “Tell them to ask Jesus into their heart!”
 Another person said, “Tell them to read the Bible!”
 I was not surprised.
 Many Christians do not know what to tell someone about Jesus.
 The key words for an adult are not “ask Jesus to come into your heart,” “God will heal your marriage,” or “try God.”
 The good news about Jesus is 1) you are a sinner, 2) you are God’s enemy because of your sin, 3) Jesus died for your sins and returned to life so that He can forgive your sins, and 4) all you have to do is believe or trust Him to forgive your sins.
-In order to answer some questions that might come up, you may want to read and answer the studies on foundational truth.
+In order to answer some questions that might come up, you may want to read the page Searching for God and answer the studies on foundational truth.